solrevdev/instagram-basic-display/docs/InstagramApi.md

 /// Refreshes an existing long-lived Instagram User Access Token for another 60 day one.
 /// </summary>
 /// <param name="response">A valid <see cref="OAuthResponse"/></param>
-/// <returns>A refreshed long-lived 60 day access token or null if an error is caught</returns>
+/// <returns>A refreshed long-lived 60 day access token or an Exception if an error is caught</returns>
 /// <exception cref="ArgumentNullException">An Instagram User Access Token is needed</exception>
 public async Task<OAuthResponse> RefreshLongLivedAccessToken(OAuthResponse response)
 {